bahaidev/textbrowser/README.md

     <http://bahai.works/MediaWiki:Common.js>, allowing different
     speech voices for different rows or columns (or just let user add CSS to columns to mark).
+1. Random across works in group or all groups

 ## To-dos (medium priority)